makingwaves/MakingLunch/README.md

     - Check if KEYSTORE_WEBCLIENT_ID is correct
     - Check if you configured google login screen (provide support email etc.)
 ![Google console screen](https://raw.githubusercontent.com/makingwaves/MakingLunch/deployment_prod/doc/google_console.png)

+# Issues & Contributing

+## Issues
+Feel free to submit issues and enhancement requests.

+## Contributing

+1. Fork the repo on GitHub
+2. Clone the project to your own machine
+3. Commit changes to your own branch
+4. Push your work back up to your fork
+5. Submit a Pull request so that we can review your changes
+---

+Made with ♥ by Making Waves Team